bahmutov/cypress-form-opens-second-tab-example/README.md

 > An example stubbing a form that opens a 2nd tab in Cypress

+Read the blog post [Stub The Form That Opens The Second Browser Tab](https://glebbahmutov.com/blog/stub-form-that-opens-2nd-tab/).

 ![Forcing the form to open in the current tab](./images/spec.png)

 ## The application